inelofthus/Gruppe23/README.md

 	File -> Import -> Gradle -> Existing Gradle Project

-Click next and set "Project root directory" to the RateChill_SourceCode folder.
+Click next and set "Project root directory" to the RateChill folder.
 Click Finish.

 ### Import as Java Project
 In Eclipse, click

 	File -> New -> Java Project

-Uncheck "Use default location" and set "Location" to the RateChill_SourceCode folder.
+Uncheck "Use default location" and set "Location" to the RateChill folder.
 Click Finish.

 ## Building the project
 Gradle is used to build the project and can be downloaded